cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 users or tables.Fusion Table uses two-layer storage, Bigtable and Magastore.
 The information rows are stored in bigdata table called
-\textit{Rows}, user can merge the multiple table in to one, from multiple users. ``Megastore is a library on top of bigtable'' [@GoogleFusionTable2012].
+\textit{Rows}, user can merge the multiple table in to one, from multiple users.

+> ``Megastore is a library on top of bigtable'' [@GoogleFusionTable2012].

 Data visualization is one the feature, where user can see the visual representation of their data as soon as they upload it.
 User can store the data along with geospatial information as well.

-# CINET -o-
+# CINET :o:

 |          |                           |